tennis elbow exercises, mercy health cincinnati

 But what is tennis elbow?

 If you’re feeling an ache where your forearm meets your elbow, it could be tennis elbow.
-And did you know you can get tennis elbow even if you’ve never picked up a racquet?
+And did you know you can develop this condition even if you’ve never picked up a racquet?

 Tennis elbow, formally known as lateral epicondylitis, is when the muscles and tendons surrounding your elbow begin to swell.
 This causes pain on the outside of the arm, where your elbow connects to your forearm.